Special Collections & Research

 Special Collections Overview

-- The Claire Leighton collection, which includes notes, sketches, personal correspondence, and trial prints, as well as editions of books illustrated and signed by Leighton.
+• The Claire Leighton collection, which includes notes, sketches, personal correspondence, and proof prints, as well as editions of books illustrated and signed by Leighton.

 How to Search the Collections

-Pequot Library’s holdings can be searched through two different tools.
-All cataloged books, including pamphlets, broadsheets, and single manuscript volumes can be found via the same catalog that we use for circulating books.
-This network is shared with the Fairfield Public Library and the Fairfield Museum and History Center and the best way to search our Special Collections is to select “Pequot Special Collections” from the first drop-down menu in the search bar, or select “Pequot Special Collections” from the “Limits” in “Advanced Search”.
+Published works can be found via the same catalog that we use for circulating books.
+This catalog is shared with the Fairfield Public Library and the Fairfield Museum and History Center and the best way to search our Special Collections is to select “Pequot Special Collections” from the first drop-down menu in the search bar, or select “Pequot Special Collections” from the “Limits” in “Advanced Search”.

-Our archival materials are described in a separate database hosted through Archivespace.
-Users can choose to browse the hierarchical organization of each individual archival collection, or to search the entire repository for specific people, topics, or other keywords.
+Archival materials are described in Pequot Library’s finding aids portal.
+Users can browse individual collections, or search the entire repository for specific people, topics, or keywords.

-The library also hosts an important collection of early photographs of Southport and the surrounding area, the Southport Picture File.
-The original picture file is stored on-site at the library, but the entire collection has been digitized, and can be searched via our online database.
+The library also holds a collection of early photographs of Southport and the surrounding area.
+The entire collection has been digitized and can be searched via Connecticut Digital Archives.

 “I love Pequot Library because of its excellent history archives and genealogical materials.”